 - 1. Safe engine ignition system for maintenance by disconnecting the aircraft battery. - 2.
-Perform installation procedure as illustrated on page 5 in reverse order of operation.
+Perform installation procedure as illustrated on page 4 or 6 (depending on installation) in reverse order of operation.

 Normal Wear and Tear

 The following picture shows various size paint chips on the aft (high pressure) side of a propeller blade.
 This is normal wear and tear, no action is needed, and there are no delaminations here.
 For asthetics you can use primer to fill chips, sand flush with a sanding block, and touch up with paint.
 Another option is to paint over with a clear coat.